-Breathing isn’t something we usually notice.
-It’s just something we do.
+Breathing isn’t something we usually take much notice of.
+It’s just something we naturally do.
 But lung disease can happen to anyone and with winter approaching, it’s time to make your lungs a priority.

 Mark Brooke, Lung Foundation Australia CEO, tells Starts at 60, “getting to know how your lungs function and recognising the early warning signs of lung disease and lung cancer leads to better treatment outcomes and it could even save your life.”

-One in every three Australians live with lung disease or lung cancer, which is the second-leading cause of death in this country.
+One in every three Australians lives with a lung condition such as lung disease or lung cancer, which are the second-leading cause of death in this country.
 But research from the Lung Foundation Australia shows that almost half of all Australians rarely or never think about their lung health.

 Lung disease is any problem in the lungs that prevents the lungs from working properly.